 Yes, when you enroll in Digital Banking 2.0, you are automatically enrolled for Mobile Banking.
-Downloadable apps are available for iPhone®, iPad ® , and smartphones, or tablets for Android™ and Kindle Fire.
+Downloadable apps are available for iPhone®, iPad ®, and smartphones, or tablets for Android™ and Apple Watch.
 Visit the appropriate app store to download the First Tennessee Mobile Banking app; then you may use your Digital Banking 2.0 user ID and password to log in to Mobile Banking.

-To recover your user ID, click the Forgot user ID link on the left side of any page on FirstTennessee.com.
-Next, enter the code presented in the image and your email address, and then click Submit.
+To recover your user ID, click the Forgot user ID link in the LOG IN drop down box on the top right side of any page on firsttennessee.com.
+Next, enter the code presented in the image and your primary email address, and then click Submit.
 Your user ID will be emailed to you once your email address has been verified.

 The security question adds an extra layer of protection, making it more difficult for an unauthorized person to log in to your account.

-Yes, you can.
-To change any of those, click the Settings icon after you have logged in.
-Next, click on the Security tab to update your security questions.
+Yes.
+To change user ID, security questions, or your password, click the Settings icon after you have logged in.
+Next, click on the Security tab, then click the Change Security Questions button to update your security questions.
 If you need to change your password or user ID, click the Change Password button or the Change User ID button.
 Click Save when you are done with your changes.

-The link to our terms of service can be located at the bottom of any page in your Digital Banking 2.0 under the Legal header.
+The link to our terms of service is located at the bottom of any page in your Digital Banking 2.0 under the Legal header.

-Yes, the Mobile Banking service utilizes best practices from Digital Banking, such as HTTPS, 128-bit SSL encryption, PIN or password access, and application time-out when your phone is not in use.
-Only the devices that you personally enroll in the service can access your profile and accounts.
-In addition, account data is never stored on your device.
+Also for Mobile Banking, we ensure that account data is never stored on your device.
 In the event that your device is lost or stolen, the service can be immediately disabled by either accessing the Settings > Mobile tab after logging into the Digital Banking website or by calling us at (800) 382-5465.

 Eligible phones include: